vangers-app/vangers-android-cpp/scripting/README.md

 1. Install node.js + yarn
 2. Install dependencies: `yarn`
 3. Build the code: `yarn run tsc` (--watch for watch mode)
+4. Copy ls.json into scripting/build
-4. Run the vangers: `./vangers --vss scripting/build`
+5. Run the vangers: `./vangers --vss scripting/build`

 ## How to create new addon